osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 * Identify your assets
    *  Physical assets, such as plants, sites, equipment, I/O devices, and so on.
-Physical assets can have static attributes, which will stay immutable, or can have values whose changes will not be recorded in the data historian; for example, a serial number of an I/O device.
+Physical assets can have static attributes, which will stay immutable, or can have values whose changes will not be recorded in PI Data Archive; for example, a serial number of an I/O device.

    *  Logical assets, such as data streams (representing collections of values), which should be sent to PI Connector Relay ingress as one transaction; that is, all values of a given stream should be sent in one update, and no single value can be skipped.
-Data for each of these points in the stream is recorded by the data historian with an appropriate timestamp.
+Data for each of these points in the stream is recorded by PI Data Archive with an appropriate timestamp.

 * Identify hierarchical relationships between your physical and logical assets
    *  Physical assets structure - The top-most asset, which might consist of a collection of equipment, each of which has a collection of I/O devices.
 For example: consider a vehicle top-level asset with an engine child asset, and wheels as children assets.
-   *  Logical assets, which can be attached to any of your physical assets.
-For example: consider a stream of two values – longitude and latitude, which can be attached to your vehicle asset, and a stream of one
+   *  Logical assets can be attached to any of your physical assets.
+For example, consider a stream consisting
-      value: RPM of the engine.
+      longitude and latitude values.
+These values can be attached to your vehicle asset, together with one stream of engine RPM values.

 * Identify the reference model for your data in AF Server